 Leilah Liedman and Martijn De Coster have created a wildlife-friendly garden to balance their sleek carbon-neutral home in Bruges.
 The L-shaped town garden encourages biodiversity and has wild herbaceous borders and a productive vegetable plot on the roof of the shed to save space in the garden.
-Here they share their tips for creating an ecological haven for wildlife.
+Here they share their tips for creating an ecological garden for wildlife.

 Use certified FSC wood and re-use old materials.
 Martijn has used remnants of the timber used for the house to make the trellis for the garden shed.
 He adds chipped pruned wood to the paths every year.